-It’s a question Victoria and four classmates studied for eight months —across two continents, no less — as part of The Museum Course, a third-year course offered to students enrolled in Waterloo’s Bachelor of Knowledge Integration in the Faculty of Environment.
+It’s a question Victoria and four classmates studied for eight months —across two continents, no less — as part of The Museum Course, a third-year course offered to students enrolled in Waterloo’s Knowledge Integration program in the Faculty of Environment.

 But grappling with the problems of cognitive psychology was only the beginning.
 Through self-directed learning and cross-disciplinary collaboration, the students had to design and build a way to convey their learnings in a public setting by transforming it into a museum exhibit, the final project in the three-part course.

 Their efforts culminated in “Points of You: Reframing Perceptions,” one of five museum exhibits on display at Waterloo’s Knowledge Integration Exhibition, KIX 2019.
-Held in Siegfried Hall at St. Jerome’s University College, this year’s exhibition asked students to address one of the United Nations’ (UN) Sustainable Development Goals as a theme for their project.
+This year’s exhibition asked students to address one of the United Nations’ (UN) Sustainable Development Goals as a theme for their project.

 Victoria’s group chose mental health and wellbeing, number three on the UN list of 17 goals for a sustainable society, as their starting point.
 “I’ve always been interested in mental health, and how maintaining wellbeing can be an act of self-agency,” she says.